jaseknighter/semiconductor/README.md

 ### get started

 * assemble your ensemble and connect each norns to the network (wifi or physical)
-* turn on the `semiconductor` mod each of the norns and restart
+* turn on the `semiconductor` mod on each of the norns and restart
 * chose one norns to be the *host* and note the host's ip address (e.g. on a piece of paper)
 * in the `PARAMETERS>EDIT` menu of the *host* norns, set the `host enabled` parameter to `true`
   * IMPORTANT NOTE: only one norns in the ensemble should have this setting set to `true`